k-box/k-search-client-php/readme.md

 **requires the latest K-Link Core version**

+**This is version 2.x**.
+For the old 1.3.0 version refer to the `1.x branch`

-# Breaking changes
+## Breaking changes introduced in version 2.0.0

 the current `master` is on the 2.x release.

 Currently the following breaking changes has been introduced:

-class `KlinkDocumentUtils`

-- `get_mime`: the method will no longer raise `InvalidArgumentException` if the file do not have an extension, instead will return `application/octet-stream`
-- `getMimeTypeFromExtension`:  the method will no longer raise `InvalidArgumentException` if the extension has no corresponding mime type, instead will return `application/octet-stream`

-please be aware that `getMimeTypeFromExtension` is used by `get_mime` when the file path specified has the extension.

-# contains breaking changes

-- to the KlinkDocument class
+- to the `KlinkDocument` class
+ - Added the ability to use a resource for the constructor `$data` parameter
+ - added `getDocumentStream`
+ - added `getDocumentBase64Stream`
+ - added `isFile`
-- to KlinkRestClient and IKlinkRestClient
+- to `KlinkRestClient` and `IKlinkRestClient`
- - getCollection parameter order changed to `$url, $expected_return_type, array $params = null`
+ - `getCollection` parameter order changed to `$url, $expected_return_type, array $params = null`
  - removed `fileSend` empty method
 - to `KlinkCoreClient`
  - `generateThumbnailFromContent` can take also a stream for the `$data` parameter
 - to `KlinkDocumentUtils`
  - added `getBase64Stream` to get a base64 stream from a string, a file or an existing stream
+ - `get_mime`: the method will no longer raise `InvalidArgumentException` if the file do not have an extension, instead will return `application/octet-stream`
+ - `getMimeTypeFromExtension`:  the method will no longer raise `InvalidArgumentException` if the extension has no corresponding mime type, instead will return `application/octet-stream`
+- to `KlinkCoreClient`
+ - `generateThumbnailFromContent` can handle stream for the `$data` parameter

+please be aware that `getMimeTypeFromExtension` is used by `get_mime` when the file path specified has the extension.

+## Deprecated

+- The class `KlinkHttp` has been deprecated and will be removed in a future version.
+- The class `KlinkSearchType` and its constants are deprecated.
+Use the `KlinkVisibilityType` class instead.

 ## Feature offered